NATIONAL PARK TRUST HISTORY AND MISSION

 For 31 years, the National Park Trust (NPT), a 501(c)(3) nonprofit, has been working with the National Park Service (NPS) and other agencies to address needs related to maintaining the integrity of our nation’s parks.
 This work has included over 100 land acquisition and park preservation projects in national parks and other public lands.
 In addition, to address the growing disconnect between children and the outdoors, in 2009 NPT launched a nationally recognized youth program to engage children with their local national parks and public lands.
 NPT’s mission “Preserving parks today; creating park stewards for tomorrow” is based on the vision that everyone should have the opportunity to have an American park experience.

-The Development Director will direct and manage all aspects of NPT’s fundraising programs, which include:
+The Chief Development Officer (CDO) will direct and manage all aspects of NPT’s fundraising programs, which include:

 - Sustained Growth of the Annual Fund.

 - Special fundraising initiatives including a multi-year $10 to 15 million capital campaign.

 - Expanding the fundraising potential of NPT’s annual award event.

 - Developing a significantly expanded individual major donor pool.